funnypolynomial/Turing-ring/README.md

 ![Front](https://live.staticflickr.com/65535/51757020182_76fc1716af_4k.jpg)
 ![Back](https://live.staticflickr.com/65535/51757855401_92aa598598_4k.jpg)
 The UI is just the ring and the encoder.
-The ring represents the tape and the encode moves a cursor around it.
+The ring represents the tape and the encoder moves a cursor around it.
 Clicking the built-in push-button switches to the Editor, from which a symbol colour can be chosen, along with menu items.
 The menu items let you define a Machine and give access to a number of other features including:
 - Load some baked-in example machines (eg binary add)
 - Move machines to and from EEPROM
 - Read/Write machines to serial.